NagisaSano/KpopDoxHunter/SECURITY.md

 This is an educational project.
 Known limitations:
 - Uses YouTube Data API (subject to quota limits and ToS)
 - TF-IDF model is intentionally simple and not production-grade
-- Flask runs in debug mode (not suitable for public deployment)
+- Flask default server is for development only; deploy behind a proper WSGI server if exposed

 ## Responsible Use